Key takeaways

 Valerian

 Valerian is a tall, flowering plant native to Europe and Asia sold as a dietary supplement in the United States.
-Several studies have indicated that processed roots or stems of the valerian plant might reduce the amount of time that it takes to fall asleep and may improve the quality of sleep, although further research is needed.
-The exact mechanism by which this occurs is unknown, but it is likely that multiple components of the plant act synergistically.
+Several studies have indicated that processed roots or stems of the valerian plant might reduce the time it takes to fall asleep and may improve sleep quality, although further research is needed.
+The exact mechanism by which this occurs is unknown, but likely, multiple components of the plant act synergistically.

 How to switch to an Ativan alternative